 When the SK Board is connected to a Windows PC, open Device Manager to check whether J-Link is shown in the Ports (COM & LPT) list.
-J-Link is successfully connected if it is shown; if J-Link is not detected, check whether the J-Link driver is installed successfully, and reinstall the J-Link driver in the latest version.
+J-Link is successfully connected if it is in the list; if J-Link is not detected, check whether the J-Link driver is installed successfully, and reinstall the J-Link driver in the latest version if needed.